 What if my child suffered a catastrophic injury?

 Claims involving minors follow different procedural rules and often involve life-care plans spanning seventy or more years.
 Court approval of any settlement is typically required.
-See our child injury lawyer page.
+See our child catastrophic injury claims page.

 Pursue the Compensation You Deserve

 Decisions in the first weeks after a catastrophic accident shape the entire claim.
-Every client has direct access to Clayton T. Hasbrook.
+Every client has direct access to managing partner Clayton T. Hasbrook.

 | Key Fact | Detail |